 The Bible has many other things to say about your true identity and how God sees you.

 • You are precious, honored, and highly valued (Isaiah 43)

 • You are the apple of His eye (Zechariah 2:8), someone who is held dear.

 • You are chosen (Isaiah 41:9)

 • You are accepted by God (Romans 15:7)

-• You are loved with love that never ends (Jeremiah 31:3).
+• You are loved with a love that never ends (Jeremiah 31:3).

 Don't let the pain of your past define you.
 It is a part of who you are, but it's not the entirety of what makes you the unique individual you are.
 Who you once were, or who you are today can be transformed as your identity comes from your security in Christ.

-As you allow God to shift your self esteem from how you see yourself to seeing your worth and value through God's eyes realignment takes place.
-God empowers you to see differently, you begin to act differently.
+As you allow God to shift your self-esteem from how you see yourself to seeing your worth and value through God's eyes realignment takes place.
+God empowers you to see differently, and you begin to act differently.
 You change your perception, and you change your life.